cdepillabout/evil-nix/README.md

 ## Usage

-This library provides an `evilDownloadUrl` function, which downloads the file of the passed URL.
+This library provides an `evilDownloadUrl` function, which takes a single URL as an argument, and downloads the file.

 > **WARNING**: This `evilDownloadUrl` function is terribly inefficient.
 It may
 > use up all your disk space, and DOS the site you're trying to download from.